codezri/codezri.github.io/blog/2021-12-27-neutralinojs-2022-roadmap.md

 You may think why we are building another JavaScript framework.
 Electron dominates the desktop application development industry.
 Even big tech companies tend to use Electron to build their desktop apps.
 The Electron framework is a great tool for building **large-scale** desktop apps for **high-end** computers.
-However, there is a problem if a simple desktop app takes hundreds of disk space and consumes above-average resources.
+However, there is a problem if a simple desktop app takes hundred megabytes of disk space and consumes above-average resources.
 Moreover, there is a problem if your app performs poorly on low-end or mid-end computers.